SpringBootMarcusChiu/distributed-systems-snapshot-protocol/README.md

 ## Configuration Files
-- /config directory is where the applicatyion would read the configuration.txt file
+- /config directory is where the application would read the configuration.txt file
 - /output directory is where the application would output the snapshots to

 ## Installing and Starting Server